`

 2. Preheat your oven to 180°C/350°F.

-4. Add spelt flour (or preferred flour) and baking powder to the bowl, then add the yoghurt and fold in until well combined.
-The batter should be just smooth.
+4. Add the flour and baking powder to the bowl, then add the yoghurt and fold in until well combined.

-5. Pour the pudding batter into the baking dish (roughly 6-8 cup capacity), spreading it evenly.
+5. Pour the pudding batter into a deep baking dish (roughly 6-8 cup capacity), spreading it evenly.

-6. In the same mixing bowl (to minimize washing up), combine coconut sugar, maple syrup, plant-based milk, grated ginger, and boiling water.
+6. In the same mixing bowl (to minimise washing up), combine coconut sugar, maple syrup, plant-based milk, grated ginger, sea salt, cognac (if using) and boiling water.
 Stir until the sugar has dissolved.

 7. Carefully pour the hot caramel sauce mixture over the pudding batter.
 Use the back of a spoon to distribute it evenly.

-9. Remove the pudding from the oven and let it rest for 10 minutes before serving.
+9. Remove the pudding from the oven, and while it's hot, dust with the ground cinnamon, then let it rest for 10 minutes before serving.

-10. Serve warm with your choice of toppings such as vegan ice cream, coconut yoghurt, or whipped cream.
+10. Serve warm with your favourite vegan ice cream.

 NOTES